COLUMBIA WILLAMETTE COMPENSATION GROUP

 3. The Nominating Committee will select members who with the most applicable skills for the open positions as nominees for the board.

-4. The Secretary will send, generally at least 2 weeks prior to the Annual Luncheon, an email to the membership with a short bio of the nominated members.
+4. The Group Administrator will send, generally at least 2 weeks prior to the annual business meeting, an email to the membership with a short bio of the nominated members.

-The Vice President position should preferably be filled with either a current or former board member with communications or programs experience.
+The Operations Chair position should preferably be filled with either a current or former board member with communications or programs experience.

-Elections will be conducted during the Annual Membership Luncheon.
+Elections will be conducted during the Annual Business Meeting.
 All officers will be elected by a simple majority of the voting membership in attendance at the meeting.
 The term of office will be one calendar year.
-In the absence of an Annual Membership Luncheon, elections may be conducted by email or mail.
+In the absence of an Annual Business Meeting, elections may be conducted by email or mail.
 Officers elected by mail will consist of a simple majority of the returned ballots.

 The Group Administrator will be appointed/hired by the Executive Committee for a period of up to one year, renewable at the Executive Committee's discretion.